aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 The following provides an overview of the steps needed to complete this module.
 This section is intended to provide enough details to complete the module for students who are already familiar with the AWS console and CLI.
 If you'd like detailed, step-by-step instructions, please use the heading links to jump to the appropriate section.

 #### Upload raw travel data
 Use the console or CLI to upload travel data to the raw S3 bucket.
+Once you upload the raw travel data file, a process will be started involving three AWS Lambda functions and two Amazon Simple Queue Service (SQS) queues.
+You can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/home?region=us-east-1#) to track how your Lambda functions are processing the data.
+With our record size of about ten thousand records, expect this to take about two minutes.

 <details>
 <summary><strong>:white_check_mark: Step-by-step directions (expand for details)</strong></summary><p>